neomura/atmega328p-cartridge/circuit-design/how-it-works/readme.md

 This totals 525 lines.

-###### Progressive scan

-In reality, most retrocomputers and games consoles simplify this by sending six long pulses; most TVs do not need the equalizing pulses, and this means that the same scanlines are updated every field, effectively producing 240p60.

 ##### Safe areas

 Most TVs do not show the full active area, trimming columns and rows from the edges.
 An area in which this is understood to not occur is known as a safe area, though there are no standards regarding this.